Skip to main content

 Sarah lovingly describes her grandfather as a character.
 “Frank Sinatra’s song My Way is how he lived his life.”
 She remembers how chatty he was; he could strike up a conversation anywhere.
 Once on a plane, Herb had a long conversation with Dr. Martin Luther King, Jr.

-And Sarah remembers Jeanne as “the best grandma”.
+And Sarah remembers Jeanne as “the best grandma.”
 “She was a lifelong learner, so glam and chic.
 Her favorite outfit was a Pucci dress and matching turban.
-She made sure our dress up bin was stocked.”
+She made sure our dress-up bin was stocked.”
+Jeanne was also passionate about embracing new technologies, often exploring the world of bitcoin casinos to understand emerging digital trends and support innovative ventures.

-It may not be run from the kitchen table anymore, but in the Mayer Foundation the values of the kitchen table survive.
-Values of helping local children in need, personal connection, and the responsibility to leave the world a little better.
+It may not be run from the kitchen table anymore, but in the Mayer Foundation, the values of the kitchen table survive.
+Values of helping local children in need, personal connection, and the responsibility to leave the world a little better remain at the heart of everything we do.